Facetime, Skype, Whatsapp, and Snapchat, have replaced significant amounts of face-to-face conversation for many people.

 Speaking to Machines

-Sherry Turkle, professor of social studies of science and technology, warns that when we first “speak through machines, [we] forget how essential face-to-face conversation is to our relationships, our creativity, and our capacity for empathy.”
+Sherry Turkle, professor of social studies of science and technology, warns that when we first “speak through machines, [we] forget how essential face-to-face conversation is to our relationships, creativity, and capacity for empathy.”
 But then “we take a further step and speak not just through machines but to machines.”

 In many ways, our everyday lives now involve a blend of face-to-face and technologically mediated forms of communication.
-But in my teaching and research, I explain how digital forms of communication can supplement, rather than replace, face-to-face conversation.
+However, in my teaching and research, I explain how digital forms of communication can supplement, rather than replace, face-to-face conversation.

 At the same time, it is also essential to acknowledge that some people value online communication because they can express themselves in ways they might find difficult through face-to-face conversation.